-- 6.5.1 Subrecipient shall maintain a physical office in Los Angeles County with a telephone in Subrecipient's name where Subrecipient conducts business.
-The office shall be open for a minimum eight (8) hours per day during the hours of 8:00 a.m. to 5:00 p.m., Monday through Friday, and shall be staffed by at least one (1) employee who can respond to inquiries and complaints which may be received about Subrecipient's performance of Subaward.
-When the office is closed during non-business hours, an answering service shall be provided to receive calls.
-Subrecipient shall answer calls received by the answering service within twenty-four (24) hours of receipt of the call.
-Subrecipient shall always have a staff member with the authority to act on behalf of Subrecipient available during business hours. - 6.5.2 Subrecipient shall publicly display at all Subrecipient office location/sites the days and hours of operation for the provision of contracted Services.
-Subrecipient shall ensure that availability for Services is appropriate for the demographics associated with the Service area (site or office location).
+- 6.8.1 Subrecipient shall maintain an office with a telephone and an email address in the company's name where Subrecipient conducts business.
+The office shall be staffed during the hours of 8:00 to 5:00, Monday through Friday, by at least one employee who can respond to inquiries and complaints which may be received about the Subrecipient's performance of the Sample Subaward.
+When the office is closed, an answering service shall be provided to receive calls.
+The Subrecipient shall answer calls received by the answering service within 24 hours of receipt of the call. - 6.8.1 Subrecipient is required to ensure the environment of the office is customer centered, inclusive, and welcoming to all populations.